 - Level 4 guiding – The Leader of Leaders – enables/teaches others to become level 2.
 3 and 4 leaders.

-- Level 5 guiding – The Master Whisperer – operates at levels 3 and 4 with such subtly that the recipient often doesn’t notice they are being guided.
+- Level 5 guiding – The Master Whisperer – operates at levels 3 and 4 with such subtly that the recipient often doesn’t notice they are being guided by shining a light on possibilities and possible perspectives.
 A level 1 or 2 leader may also not recognize when there’s a level 5 leader on their team.

 Level 1 and 2 leadership often leads to underutilized or diminish the potential of members of their team.